-Atropine Diazepam
+diazePAM

-Age <18 years Age <18 years
+Age < 18 years

-LOA N/A LOA N/A
+LOA N/A

-HR N/A HR N/A
+HR N/A

-RR N/A RR N/A
+RR N/A

-SBP N/A SBP N/A
+SBP N/A

-Other Suspected cholinergic crisis Any one of the following: vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath, decreased LOC, paralysis, seizure, apnea or any known liquid exposure Other Suspected cholinergic crisis Any one of the following: vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath, decreased LOC, paralysis, seizure, apnea or any known liquid exposure
+Other Suspected cholinergic crisis

+Moderate Exposure Any one of the following: vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath or any known liquid exposure.

-Pralidoxime Obidoxime
+Severe Exposure Signs and symptoms of a moderate exposure and any one of the following: decreased LOA, paralysis, seizure or apnea.

+midazolam

-Age <18 years Age <18 years
+Age < 18 years

-LOA N/A LOA N/A
+LOA N/A

-HR N/A HR N/A
+HR N/A

-RR N/A RR N/A
+RR N/A

-SBP N/A SBP N/A
+SBP N/A

-Other Suspected cholinergic crisis Any one of the following; vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath, decreased LOC, paralysis, seizure, apnea or any known liquid exposure Other Suspected cholinergic crisis Any one of the following; vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath, decreased LOC, paralysis, seizure, apnea or any known liquid exposure
+Other Suspected cholinergic crisis

+Moderate Exposure Any one of the following: vomiting, diarrhea, bronchospasm or bronchial secretions, shortness of breath or any known liquid exposure.

+Severe Exposure Signs and symptoms of a moderate exposure and any one of the following: decreased LOA, paralysis, seizure or apnea.